The Emmaus Story

 Our Journey

-The structure of the Emmaus story, at the heart of which is the breaking of the bread, gives the Christian community a perfect reminder of coming to know Jesus as Lord in the Eucharist:
+The Emmaus story, with the breaking of the bread at its heart, is the pattern we come back to.
+It reminds the Christian community how we come to know Jesus as Lord in the Eucharist:

 • The coming together